-If your hard drive crashes and your data disappears, your first instinct may be to try every data recovery procedure you can think of.
-Since the first data recovery attempt provides the best chance of successfully extracting your files from a damaged hard drive, it’s important to be familiar with the best practices for weighing your options before attempting any data recovery procedures on your own.
+If your hard drive crashes and your files disappear, your first instinct may be to try every data recovery procedure you can think of.
+Since the first recovery attempt provides the best chance of successfully extracting your files from a damaged hard drive, it’s important to be familiar with the best practices for weighing your options before attempting any data recovery procedures on your own.

 If the lost data is not that important to you and you want to test your hard drive recovery skills, this may be a good time to try.
 However, if you care about the data contained on that crashed drive, enlisting a data recovery expert is the first and only choice that guarantees a high recovery rate.

 Tips to maximize recovering your data on the first attempt

 If you do experience a hard drive crash and you need to rescue your files, here are some tips on maximizing your chance of success:

 1) Hard drive makes clicking or grinding noise

 If you hear any clicking or grinding noise, your hard drive could very well have some physical damage.
 Do not attempt to retrieve data by using utility software, since continued operation of your hard disk is likely to result in more harm.
 Sometimes the data is scraped from the hard drive’s platters and turned into magnetic dust; your data won’t be recoverable if it’s not there anymore.